Warning Signs of Nursing Home Abuse in Colorado

 The indications result from the use of physical force that causes bodily injury, pain, or impairment to the vulnerable individuals.

-• Unexplained injuries: These injuries are unusual in appearance, cannot be explained, or do not have a rational explanation or reason.
+• Unexplained injuries: These injuries are unusual in appearance and do not have a rational explanation or reason.
 Unexplained injuries such as bruises, cuts, burns, or fractures may indicate abuse.

-• Frequent hospital visits: These are sudden or frequent trips to the emergency room or doctor for injuries or health issues that could have been prevented if nursing homes provided the standard level of care.
+• Frequent hospital visits: These are sudden or frequent trips to a doctor for injuries that could be prevented if nursing homes provided the standard level of care.

 • Restraint marks: These are marks that indicate improper use of restraints like ropes.
 Examples of these are red marks or bruises on the wrists, ankles, or other body parts.